Select your language

 How to make

-1. Pour all the ingredients with a few ice cubes into a mixing glass.
+1. Pour all ingredients into a mixing glass half filled with ice cubes.

 2. Stir with a mixing spoon.